-The issuance of the decree was based on strong evidence that the country needs to step up actions to address severe micronutrient deficiencies among the Vietnamese population.
-The decree is in line with global recommendations on this highly cost-effective strategy to prevent and control micronutrient deficiency and it highlights the Government’s commitment to improve the health of its population.
+The decree is in line with global recommendations to prevent and control micronutrient deficiency and it highlights the Government’s commitment to improve the health of its population.

-Source: t4gthuathienhueHowever, WHO and UNICEF note that the decree has not been implemented after more than two years since its adoption.
-This is despite the fact that food fortification, including use of fortified food ingredients in processed foods, is already the global norm, with no detrimental impacts upon the final food product or business profitability and sales.
-Food fortification contributes to a smart and healthy population, which benefits society and national development, including competitiveness.
+WHO and UNICEF note that the decree has not been implemented after more than five years since its adoption.
+This is despite the fact that food fortification, including use of fortified food ingredients in processed foods, is already the global norm, with no detrimental impacts on the final food product or business profitability and sales.
+Food fortification contributes to a smart and healthy population, which benefits society and national development.

-The Government of Viet Nam has acted positively to promote public health for the prevention and control of micronutrient deficiencies in past two years and there is need to continue.
-WHO and UNICEF strongly recommend the Government to fully implement Decree 09, including ensuring the processed foods are made with iodized salt and fortified wheat flour, and that companies are supported to ensure compliance.
-Food producers and distributors should be supported by clear guiding regulations on compliance requirements and the use of fortified ingredients.
+WHO and UNICEF strongly recommend the Government to fully implement Decree 09, including ensuring processed foods are made with iodized salt and fortified wheat flour, and companies are supported favourably and positively to ensure their compliance.
+Food producers and distributors can be supported by clear guiding regulations on compliance requirements and use of fortified ingredients recognising that in Viet Nam, the main source of dietary salt and wheat flour is processed foods and meals consumed outside households.

-The enforcement of Government regulations strengthens human capital of Viet Nam and is in line with the UN Decade of Action on Nutrition.
-We stand as one behind the Government of Viet Nam in supporting the implementation of Decree 09 for the benefits of the entire nation./.
+This will strengthen the human capital of Viet Nam and is in line with the UN Decade of Action on Nutrition.
+We as part of the UN, recommit ourselves in supporting the Government’s drive toward attainment of national development priorities, including food fortification./.